David-OConnor/brisk/README.rst

   - m and y: two data sets to find the covariance of.
 Must be the same size.

 Ouputs:
- -Covariance of m and y.
+ - Covariance of m and y.

 .. code-block:: python